ozten/arewepopularyet/README.md

 ## TODOs
 * Seperate github project #s from the Adoption Factor
-* make a directory for today's run and put full search results in there
 * Take rate-limiting into account and eventually get all the data
   * Follow Link and get all results
 * use conf.json